hdinantha-netizen/MADD_TV-OS/README.md

 Author

-Your Name
+Your Name: PERERA K A H D - IT22603722
 BSc (Hons) in Information Technology – Year 4
-Module: Mobile Application Development (SE4041)
+Module: MADD

-✔ License
+License

 This project is for academic use.